ashward/jsinstallguard/README.md

 You can get the latest from: https://github.com/ashward/jsinstallguard/archive/master.zip

-> (I know this is the master branch, but I will add versioning and proper releases soon!)
+> Note: I know this is the master branch, but I will add versioning and proper releases soon!

 ### 2. Unpack the zip into the root of your project.